-Selena Gomez, The Weeknd Romantic Date Night In Toronto
+Selena Gomez, The Weeknd Share Romantic Date Night In Toronto

 A post shared by Selena Gomez (@selenagomez) on

-An inside source told Hollywood Life that The Weeknd absolutely loved Selena’s cover and was “blown away” by the gorgeous shots.
+An inside source told Hollywood Life that The Weeknd absolutely loved Selena’s magazine cover and was “blown away” by the gorgeous shots.

 “Abel loves how sexy Selena looks on her new Vogue cover.
 It really turned him on.
 He finds her pictures in the magazine sexy.”